zuofuhuang/CollegeRanking/README.md

 This is Zuofu's CollegeRanking repository.

-He and Kavya Shetty did a Capstone project of Bayesian Statistics in Spring 2019.
+He and Kavya Shetty did a Capstone project of Bayesian Statistics in Spring 2019 (back when he was young).